gagolews/Rd2rst/README.md

 System requirements: `pandoc`

-> Caution: not tested on humans and other animals.
+> Caution: not tested on other systems.
-This package in its current version is not intended to serve any purpose other than generating the awesome API documentation for the [genieclust](https://genieclust.gagolewski.com), [stringi](https://stringi.gagolewski.com), [stringx](https://stringx.gagolewski.com),
+This package in its current version is not intended to serve any purpose other than generating the R API documentation of the [genieclust](https://genieclust.gagolewski.com), [stringi](https://stringi.gagolewski.com), [stringx](https://stringx.gagolewski.com),